 The Lake District National Park is one of the most scenic areas in the British Isles.
 And, what better way to enjoy such natural beauty than with a walk through the countryside to the top of a mountain… This Old Man of Coniston walk is the perfect answer!

-The Old Man of Coniston is a popular peak in the Lake District’s southern fells with its incredible views and challenging route.
-This circular walk route takes you up three slightly lower peaks as well as Old Man Coniston to offer the best views of the summit from all angles.
+Old Man Coniston is a popular peak in the Lake District’s southern fells with its incredible views and challenging route.
+This circular walk route takes you up three slightly lower peaks as well as the Old Man to offer the best views of the summit from all angles.

-This post has all the information you need to enjoy walking on the Old Man of Coniston including maps, photos, step-by-step instructions and answers to all your FAQs!
+This post has all the information you need to enjoy a day out to Old Man of Coniston including maps, photos, step-by-step instructions and answers to all your FAQs!